AstunTechnology/nrw-metadata-portal-docs/docs/adminguidance.rst

 Overview
 --------

-This documentation is intended to provide guidance to administrators of the SSDI Catalogue.
+This documentation is intended to provide guidance to administrators of the Data Discovery Catalogue.
 It assumes familiarity with the user guidance, particularly around the creation and validation of metadata.

 The administrative functionality within the catalogue is accessed via the Admin console, on the top menu when you log in with an administrator profile.
 Additional functionality, such as  downloading catalogue-wide reports, is available from the advanced search page and also the **Editor board**.